fran-kim/INSTFinalProject/README.md

-# Project3FrancisKim
+# FinalINSTPrpj

-##Project 3 for INST126.
+Project 3 for INST126.
 Task is to write code to parse log file and generate automated reports.
 The goal of this project is to analyze and parse a log file of information regarding 50 different users.
 Information such as these users' login date and time, email ID, etc.
 More specifically: